May 1, 2026

 Step 2: Choose the Right Account

 Your paycheck buffer needs to be accessible within the same business day for bill payments, which means it belongs in a checking account or a savings account at the same institution as your primary checking — not at a separate bank with a 1–3 day transfer delay.
 Unlike your emergency fund, which benefits from friction, the buffer needs to be frictionless because it actively pays bills each month.
+Understanding why buffer accounts and emergency funds are not the same clarifies exactly why they require different account structures and should never be combined.

 Open a dedicated account at your current bank labeled “Buffer” or “Next Month.”
 Some people use a second checking account.
 Others use a savings account and manually transfer to checking at month-start.
 Either works as long as the account is clearly separated from your spending account and you never treat it as discretionary money.
 If your bank offers sub-account labels or account nicknames, use them.
 The label itself provides behavioral protection.